ucb-rit/savio-training-intro-fall-2022/intro.md

     - Savio
     - your laptop or desktop
     - Other clusters like NERSC and XSEDE
-    - Box and bDrive (details coming soon)
+    - bDrive
-    - Collaborators & other researchers
+    - Collaborators & other researchers not on savio

 # Data transfer for larger files: Globus, requirements